kulkarni-1983/share-price-analysis/README.md

 2. `share_prices`(List): List of share prices.
 Requires at-least 2 values to compute the profit.

 ### Response:
-Returns the maximum profit with a buy and sell share price details response format:
+Returns the maximum profit with a `buy` and `sell` share price details.
+Response format:
 ```
 {
     "max_profit": 188,